private health insurance cancellation template

 FAQ

-Do I need a template to cancel my private health insurance?
+Do I need a template for cancelling my private health insurance?

-A template can be very helpful to ensure that all necessary details are included and that the cancellation is formally correct.
-Important elements are your personal information, insurance number, cancellation date, and your signature.
-Many sources offer a "private health insurance cancellation template."
+A template can be very helpful in ensuring that all the necessary details are included and that the cancellation is formally correct.
+Important are your details, insurance number, the cancellation date and your signature.
+Many sources offer a "private health insurance cancellation template".

-What is the deadline for a premium increase in private health insurance?
+What notice period applies to a premium increase in private health insurance (PKV)?

-If your private health insurance increases the premiums without adjusting the benefits, you have a special cancellation right.
-You can then cancel within two months of receiving the notification of the increase.
-The cancellation will take effect at the time of the premium increase.
+If your private health insurance increases the premiums without adjusting the benefits, you have a special right to cancel.
+You can then cancel within two months of receiving the notice of the increase.
+The cancellation takes effect at the time the premium increase becomes effective.

 What does compulsory insurance mean for my private health insurance cancellation?

-If you become subject to compulsory insurance in the statutory health insurance (GKV) (e.g., by falling below the annual income threshold), you can terminate your private health insurance (PKV) extraordinarily.
-According to § 205 VVG, this is even possible retroactively for up to three months.
-You must provide proof of the commencement of compulsory insurance within two months.
+If you become subject to compulsory insurance in the statutory health insurance scheme (GKV) (e.g. by falling below the annual earnings limit), you can terminate your private health insurance (PKV) with extraordinary notice.
+Under Section 205 of the VVG, this is even possible retroactively for up to three months.
+You must prove that compulsory insurance has begun within two months.

-Yes, especially if you switch to another private provider, you may lose some or all of your accumulated reserve for old age.
-This can result in higher contributions with the new insurer.
+Yes, especially if you switch to another private provider, you may lose some or all of your accumulated ageing reserves.
+This can lead to higher premiums with the new insurer.
 An internal tariff change is often the better alternative.

-Can I still switch from private health insurance to public health insurance after the age of 55?
+Can I still switch from private health insurance to statutory health insurance at over 55?

-Switching from private health insurance to statutory health insurance is very difficult and only possible under strict conditions for people over the age of 55.
-Typically, proof is required that there has been an insurance obligation in the past five years or that the conditions for family insurance are met.
+A switch from private health insurance (PKV) to statutory health insurance (GKV) is only very difficult for people over 55 and is possible only under strict conditions.
+In most cases, proof is required that there was compulsory insurance in the last five years or that the conditions for family insurance are met.

-An option insurance ensures your right to return to your old private health insurance tariff at a later date without a new health check, often maintaining the original age of entry.
-This makes sense during temporary interruptions in the private health insurance membership.
+An entitlement insurance secures your right to return to your previous private health insurance tariff at a later date without a new health check and often while retaining your original entry age.
+This is useful in the event of temporary interruptions to private health insurance membership.

 Subscribe to our newsletter